Jayanth-Babu/Diabetes-Prediction/README.md

 - Implement **Hyperparameter Tuning** for improved accuracy.
 - Deploy the model as a **Web App using Flask or Streamlit**.
 - Add real-world patient data for better generalization.

-⭐ **If you like this project, consider giving it a star on GitHub!** ⭐